 - a.
-If the net deferred gains were recognized immediately in the Actuarial Value of Assets, the funded percentage would increase from 26.93% to 27.94%. - b.
-If the net deferred gains were recognized immediately in the Actuarial Value of Assets, the Department's required contribution rate would decrease from 1.12% of covered payroll to 1.11% of covered payroll. - 7.
+If the net deferred gains were recognized immediately in the Actuarial Value of Assets, the funded percentage would increase from 30.25% to 30.39%.
+For comparison purposes, if the net deferred gains in the July 1, 2020 valuation had been recognized immediately in the July 1, 2020 valuation, the funded percentage would have increased from 26.93% to 27.94%. - b.
+If the net deferred gains were recognized immediately in the Actuarial Value of Assets, the Department's required contribution rate would remain unchanged at 1.11% of covered payroll (after rounding to 1/100th of one percent).
+For comparison purposes, if the net deferred gains in the July 1, 2020 valuation had been recognized immediately in the July 1, 2020 valuation, the Department's required contribution rate would have decreased from 1.12% of covered payroll to 1.11% of covered payroll. - Pg.
+23 7.
 Actuarial Standard of Practice No. 51 (ASOP 51) requires actuaries to identify and assess risks that "may reasonably be anticipated to significantly affect the plan's future financial condition".
 The key risk that is particularly relevant to the Death Benefit Fund is longevity risk.
 The standard also requires an actuary to consider if there is any ongoing contribution risk to the plan, however it does not require the actuary to evaluate the particular ability or willingness of contributing entities to make contributions when due, nor does it require the actuary to assess the likelihood or consequence of future changes in applicable law.